About Message in a Bottle Hunter – Why I Find Messages in Bottles

 That bottle sparked something in me that led to finding more messages, and led to this blog.
 The idea of finding even a single message in a bottle had always enchanted me–but to find dozens of them?!
 How could I NOT write about it?!

 Why I Will Always Look for Messages in Bottles

 Over time, I found that most people who send messages in bottles are wonderful, kind, friendly folks, who enjoy making friends with the person on the other end of their bottle.

-My hunt for messages in bottles started purely as a form of adventure–the thrill of finding them is intense!
+My hunt for messages in bottles started as pure adventure–the thrill of finding them is intense!
 However, although I go looking for “treasure,” what I mostly find is trash.
 Looking for messages in bottles opened my eyes to the staggering problem of plastic pollution in our oceans.

-I’ve also learned that marine critters are killed by plastic trash at a rate that is both alarming and difficult to measure precisely, due to the size of the ocean and the scale of plastic pollution.
+Marine critters are killed by plastic trash at a rate that is both alarming and difficult to measure precisely, due to the size of the ocean and the scale of plastic pollution.
 Whales, dolphins, sea turtles, and all kinds of sea-dwelling birds are dying everywhere with bellies full of plastic.
 I see the impact of plastic on marine life everywhere I look for messages in bottles.
-Check out this Osprey who built a nest using the very kinds of plastic ropes that can entangle its young and itself.
+Check out this Osprey who built a nest using the very kinds of plastic ropes that can entangle its young and itself:

 But there is a bigger adventure underway–one we can all join: the adventure of learning about plastic pollution, and doing something to stop it–even if it just means picking up a plastic bottle you see on the sidewalk (and definitely never sending a message in a plastic bottle).

-I hope you’ll join me as I continue seeking out messages in bottles and meeting the folks who send them, while shedding light on the plastic pollution crisis along the way.
+I hope you’ll join me as I continue to find messages in bottles and meeting the folks who send them, while shedding light on the plastic pollution crisis along the way!